SecureCapital/searchable/README.md

 # Searchable
-The purpose of searchable Rails plugin is to provide a direct Ruby implementation of indexing ActiveRecords as searchable.
+The Rails plugin searchable provides Ruby implementation of indexing ActiveRecords as searchable.
 The indexation is highly configurable, easy to manage, and it is possible to let the index contain information of related data, making it easier for the user to find the needle in the haystack.
 On top of searchable a query interface is provided wrapping the awesome Rails querying features, making it simple to form queries of intermediate complexity.
-The QI has been build in order to DRY up controller index actions, providing a single line call for all the wherem ordering, tagging and search arguments.
+The QI has been build in order to DRY up controller index actions, providing a single line call wrapping all the `where`,`order`, `tagging` and `search` arguments.

-**NOTICE!** inside the *extensions* folder the ruby classes Hash, Date, and DateInfinity are extended, this may impact your application.
+**NOTICE!** inside the *extensions* folder the ruby classes `Hash`, `Date`, and `DateInfinity` are extended, this may impact your application.
 Do not use this gem before you understand the impact of the extensions to your application.
-Also, ensure to make tests when applying the query interface if you deliver restricted data, such that your test will indentify any data leak..
+Also, if you deliver data restricted to some users and apply the query interface in these controllers, ensure to make appropriate tests to assert that you still deliver the right data.

+## Requirements
+Current version has implemented async indexation via Sidekiq and Redis; if you are not using Sidekiq you have some work ahead.
+To use another job backend you could contribute to the gem or just add your own worker, and override the method `Searchable::Indexation#save_searchable_async`.
+Test has been done using a MySQL database, compatibility to other databases has not been tested.

 ## Installation
 Add to your Gemfile: